Sanchit1112/Foldable-Robots-Team-2/index.md

 ## Research Question

-* How can degradable/disposable materials be used to create a snake-like bio-inspired foldable robot?
+* How can degradable/disposable materials be used to create a snake like bio-inspired foldable robot?